-Having critically read the separation of the economic from the 'social' in the nineteenth century, Escobar suggests, following Foucault, that the social was being created, conceptualised and produced through strategic interventions.37 The social here was produced as pathological, and poverty as a social evil related to the pathologies in question, both therefore, justifiably constituting domains of intervention and exclusion, with the modes of exclusion acquiring new meaning.
-With the flowering of this "governmentalisation", and the beginning of the process of "developmentalisation" post-1945 with the definition of two-thirds of the world as poor, the link between poverty and the social was made self-evident, and turned into a justified zone of intervention (Escobar 1995).
+Having critically read the separation of the economic from the 'social' in the nineteenth century, Escobar suggests, following Foucault, that the social was being created, conceptualised, produced through strategic interventions.
+The social here was produced as pathological, and poverty as a social evil related to the pathologies in question, both therefore justifiably constituting domains of intervention and exclusion, with the modes of exclusion acquiring new meaning.
+With the flowering of this "governmentalisation", and the beginning of the process of "developmentalisation" post-1945 with the definition of two-thirds of the world as poor, not only was the link between poverty and the social made self-evident, one was made responsible for the other, and turned therefore into a justified zone of intervention (Escobar 1995).
 Women too, in this ever-expanding frame, came in as a group requiring governance in the interests of development.
-Escobar is clear here that this production of categories as domains of intervention "relies today not so much on homogenization of an exterior Third World as on its ability to consolidate diverse, heterogeneous social forms ...
-The global economy must be understood as a decentered system with manifold apparatuses of capture - symbolic, economic and political" (Escobar 1995: 99).